COST £559.20 + £139.80 (20% VAT) = £699.00

 Once enrolled, you will have *one year to complete this course, which will allow you to work at your own pace, without the pressure of tight deadlines.
 During this course, you will need to complete a recommended 100 placement hours.
 You will also receive 12 months of tutor support for the course so you can feel confident that you’ll get the help you need.
 Studying around your work and family commitments has never been easier.

-You will study this course by remote distance learning or you can attend classroom-based classes, which will enable you to learn when and where you want.
+You will study this course by remote online learning or you can attend online classroom-based classes, which will enable you to learn when and where you want.
 You can study from home or at work; it is completely up to you.
-All your materials will be posted to you or sent online.
+All your materials are available online.
 You will also receive our tutor support by email, so help is only a click away!

-At the end of this course, successful learners will receive a Level 3 Certificate in Supporting Teaching and Learning.
-This means that you will achieve a Level 3 Certificate qualification from Innovate Awarding
+At the end of this course, successful learners will receive a IAO Level 3 Certificate in Supporting Teaching and Learning.
+This means that you will achieve a Level 3 Certificate qualification from Innovate Awarding.

 Payment plans are available.
-Enquire for more information.
+Please complete our pre-enrolment form for more information.